zsabbagh/dd2480-assignment-3/README.md

 function name,total branches,ratio,branches not covered
 sort_matrix_diagonally,9,0.8888888888888888,1
 ```
-This would correspond to a branch coverage of 88%, with the identified branch not covered being ID:1.
+This would correspond to one test function having branch coverage of 88%, with the identified branch not covered being ID:1.

 Running all tests will write out several lines for example: